In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Numerical Examination of the Na i ve Score Test

 respectively.
 In \eqref{powers}--\eqref{T1err}, $p_{jb}$ is the $p$-value associated with null hypothesis $H^\ast_{0, j}:\beta_j^\ast=0$ in the $b$th simulated data set.
 In the simulations, the graphs and $\bbeta^\ast$ are held fixed over $B=100$ repetitions of the simulation study, while $\bX$ and $\by$ vary.

 Tables~\ref{tab:scoreER} and \ref{tab:scoreDSG35} summarize the results in the two simulation settings.
 Na\"ive score test with $\lambda_{\text{sup}}$ has slightly worse control of type-1 error rate and better power than the other four methods, which have approximate control over the type-I error rate and comparable power.
+The performance with the scaled lasso is similar to the performance of Theorem~\ref{THM:ERRORVAR}.